A Complete Idiot's Guide to Cuba

 Passport

 You can buy it directly at the airport, but always try to have it first.
 Arriving to Cuba without a visa is forbidden and your airline will require it at luggage check-in.
-You can also buy the tourist visa through your travel agency.
+You can also buy that visa through your travel agency.
 A tourist visa costs around 20 dollars.

 Make sure that your visa has the stamp of your travel agency or airport agency because visas without a stamp are not valid.
-One of our clients had to buy the visa back at Madrid airport because when he bought it in Rome, it did not have a stamp.
+This happened to one of our Italian customers.
+He had to buy the visa for a second time when he was leaving the airport of Madrid because when he bought it in Rome, it did not have a stamp.
 Still, avoid going out on the street with your visa.
 This document only serves to enter and leave Cuba or to extend your stay.
-No national police officer will require you to show your visa, unless he's an immigration police officer and have special reasons to do so.
+No national police officer will require you to show it, unless he's an immigration police officer and have special reasons to do so.
 You will have to deal with these officers only if you commit a crime or are involved in a criminal problem.

 Although rarely needed as an identification document, the tourist visa is a mandatory document in Cuba, which everyone must take out, even children.
 In case of loss, immediately notify the nearest immigration office, they will notify the airport agents, who will make you a duplicate.
-If you happen to leave your visa at home or at the hotel and you arrive at the airport without it, tell the immigration agents that you lost it, because if you say that it stayed with you, they will force you to go and look for it, and you will miss your flight!
+If you happen to leave your visa at home or at the hotel and you arrive at the airport without it, tell the immigration agents that you lost it, because if you say that you left it somewhere, they will force you to go and look for it, and you will probably miss your flight!

 Medical Insurance